adonisjs/legacy.adonisjs.com/docs/docs/guides/auth/03-web-guard.md

 Voila 🎉 You have just implemented a fully working registration and login flow.
 Also, you have the complete freedom to self design the HTML pages and setup the routes as you want.

 ## Remember Me
-The `web` guard has first class support for the remember me feature.
-All of you need to do is, pass a boolean flag to the `auth.attempt` or the `auth.login` methods.
+The `web` guard has first class support for a "remember me" functionality.
+In order to enable it you'll need to provide `auth.attempt` or `auth.login` methods with a `boolean` value as the last parameter indicating whether the user should be remembered or not.

 ```ts
 const email = request.input('email')